langecode/HATEOAS/README.md

 The [HAL Specification](http://stateless.co/hal_specification.html) and the Informational specification [here](https://tools.ietf.org/html/draft-kelly-json-hal-08)

 The [Swagger example for this HATEOAS HAL simple banking API](https://github.com/Nykredit/hateoas/blob/master/Swagger/simple-banking-api-hateoas-hal-sample.yaml)
-The file is best viewed in the [Swagger editior](http://editor.swagger.io/#/) and import the file insode the editor.
+The file is best viewed in the [Swagger editior](http://editor.swagger.io/#/) and import the file inside the editor.

-A proposed HATEOAS HAL data seralization done in Jackson is available at [Nykredit GitHub](https://github.com/Nykredit/jackson-dataformat-hal)
+A proposed HATEOAS HAL data serialization done in Jackson is available at [Nykredit GitHub](https://github.com/Nykredit/jackson-dataformat-hal)